Roof Truss Cost

 Span

-As with most structures, larger roof trusses typically result in higher material costs.
+As with most structures, larger timber roof trusses typically result in higher material costs.
 Larger trusses require thicker timber sections and extra bracing to maintain stability.
 When working on a larger design, you can expect the price to increase accordingly.

 Truss on lorry